 Following initial engagement with landowners and communities we have now received funding and support from the Sustrans Communities Links programme to undertake a Feasibility study (Stage 3 Design) for the whole route in 2018-19.

 A steering group made of elected representatives, community representative structures, interested locals and businesses was initiated in 2017 and continues to meet on a quarterly basis to develop the path.
-If you are intersted in helping out please get in touch.
+If you are interested in helping out please get in touch.

-The next steps are to consolidate the steering group, get comprehensive landowner permission and formulate a maintenance plan, allowing funding applications to go forward.
+The next steps are to consolidate the steering group, get comprehensive landowner permission and formulate a maintenance plan, allowing the development to go forward.

 The link between Crail and St Andrews will offer a safer commute via bike and on foot, while providing tourism and leisure opportunities, with the Fairmont Hotel, Cambo and multiple Bed and Breakfasts all being connected via the path.